 3. Submission of the application by January 31.

-4. A commission consisting of student representatives (FSR) and the exchange coordinator will decide on the applications if their number exceeds the available places.
+4. The exchange coordinator will decide on the applications if their number exceeds the available places.

 5. Applicants submit the declaration of acceptance to the exchange coordinator

 6. and the learning agreement to the International Office.

 The learning agreement includes courses at the guest university.
 In the event that no course schedule is available online, the schedule from the previous semester or trimester may be used.
 As a rule, applicants should obtain 30 ECTS credit points per semester.
 Please note that when you intend to take courses from other departments, your learning agreement needs to be approved by all the boards of examiners involved.
 It is, for instance, not sufficient to have the approval of the board of the Romance Department for courses to be validated at the Department of English and American Studies and vice versa.

 If you plan to take courses in linguistics please consult Prof. Ilse Wischer in advance; for courses in Teaching English as a Foreign Language turn to Ms Susanne Gnädig, M.Ed.

 7. The International Office nominates the applicants at their guest universities.

 8. The guest universities contact the applicants and send them documents about course listings, room and board, the beginning of study, etc. From this point on the guest university assumes responsibility.